daitruongnguyen97/AE-Shipping/README.md

     "AppConnection": "Server=127.0.0.1, 1433;Database=Shipping-System;User Id=sa;Password=Password@123;"
   },
 ```
+4. Run Migration:
+- Option 1:
-4. The database migrator will auto run if the `Shipping-System` database is not existing or there's a missing migration.
+    The database migrator will auto run if the `Shipping-System` database is not existing or there's a missing migration.
 Seed data for `Port` and `Ship` will also auto generate in this migration
+- Option 2:
+    + Open `Package Manager Console` in `Visual Studio`
+    + Point `Default Project` to `Shipping.Infrastructure`
+    + Run `Update-Database` cmd
 5. After the `Swagger` page show up, you are ready to go with all the API

 ## API Endpoint